Tualatin Academy @ Pacific University

 - Spring semester begins in late January, please apply in December and January.

-What is the Deadline for Spring 2022 Classes?
+What is the Deadline to Apply and Register?

-- The deadline for the Tualatin Academy application to be submitted to Pacific University is January 20, 2022.
+- The deadline for the Tualatin Academy application to be submitted:

 How to Apply